- Police Department

-The Communications Division is Police dispatchers who are in the front line of the policing world; they are the first line of communication.
+The Communications Division is composed of Police dispatchers who are the front line of the policing world; they are the first communication line.
+They are the first voice people hear when they call for police services.
 Dispatchers are often responsible for doing double duty as 911 operators.
-Dispatchers are responsible for monitoring and recording the location of police officers, they answer both 911 and non-emergency calls for service, perform driver's license and wanted persons queries, assigning case numbers and recording case notes, use computers and computer-aided dispatch, operating police radios, and dispatch patrol officers to calls for service.
+Dispatchers are responsible for monitoring and recording police officer's location, 911 and non-emergency calls for service, plus assisting police officer's requests for additional information in their patrol duties.

-The Records Division houses all paperwork created by officers as they respond to calls for service.
-Access to the information and how it is processed are governed by state and federal laws.
-The Records Division employs five people to process, index, distribute, and retrieve this paperwork.
-Information and copies of reports are provided to citizens, attorneys, and insurance companies during regular business hours.
-Our personnel who access the information must be certified by the Department of Justice.
+The Records Division houses all documentation created by officers as they respond to calls for service.
+They process this information on how state and federal laws govern it.
+The Records Division processes, indexes, distributes, and retrieves all documentation generated by police officers' reports.
+This information and copies of reports are provided to citizens, attorneys, and insurance companies during regular business hours.
+Our personnel who access this information must be certified by the Department of Justice.

 The Records Division maintains all data as specified by State and federal records retention laws.

 Volunteers/ Police chaplains serve in a variety of ways.
 Volunteers and police Chaplains may be called upon to assist in death notifications, assist and support victims in crisis times.
 They visit sick or injured personnel, are a resource for counseling members of the agency and their families, and serve as a liaison with other community clergies.
 They are called upon to deliver the invocation or benediction at public ceremonies as representatives of the police department.
 They also are on hand to serve inside the police department.